Linuxfabrik/monitoring-plugins/check-plugins/docker-stats/README.rst

 Overview
 --------

-This check prints various statistics for all running Docker containers, in much the same way as the Unix application top, using the ``docker stats`` command.
+This check prints cpu and memory statistics for all running Docker containers, using the `docker stats <https://docs.docker.com/engine/reference/commandline/stats/>`_ command.
+Container CPU usage is divided by the available number of CPU cores.

+Hint:

+    Since ``docker stats`` only displays byte-related data in a human-readable format, for example *4.82GB*), a calculation of network I/O (``RX bps``, ``TX bps``) and block I/O (``BlockIn/s``, ``BlockOut/s``) becomes more and more imprecise.
+Therefore those values are not used at all.

+Plugin execution may take up to 10 seconds.

 Fact Sheet